-'Pam, pam, pam': Hong Kong police open fire, wounding protester
+Hong Kong police officer shoots protester as violence flares

 China denies interfering and has blamed Western countries for stirring up trouble.

-The latest violence comes after a student died in hospital last week following a high fall as protesters were being dispersed by police.
+The latest violence comes after a student died in the hospital last week following a fall as protesters were being dispersed by police.

+Violence flared at several university campuses throughout the morning as news spread of the shooting, with witnesses reporting tense standoffs between students, protesters and police.
+Police fired teargas and rubber bullets, witnesses said, while protesters hurled homemade petrol bombs at police at one location.

+“I am worried about my safety but I will still come out,” said Anson, a 20-year-old student at Hong Kong Polytechnic University who only gave his first name.
+“I am willing to sacrifice my life for Hong Kong.”

-Services on some train and subway lines were disrupted early on Monday, with riot police deployed near stations and shopping malls.
-Many universities cancelled classes on Monday and there were long traffic jams in some areas.
+Services on some train and subway lines were disrupted early on Monday, with traffic snarled and riot police deployed near stations and shopping malls.

 The Labour Department urged all employers on Monday to be understanding and flexible regarding work arrangements.

-Hong Kong's stock market .HSI fell 1.6% in early trade, outpacing losses of 0.7% in other parts of the region. .MIAPJ0000PUS
+Hong Kong’s stock market fell 1.6% in early trade, outpacing losses of 0.7% in other parts of the region.

 Activists blocked roads and trashed shopping malls across Hong Kong’s New Territories and Kowloon peninsula on Sunday during a 24th straight weekend of anti-government unrest.

-The violence spread to the Kowloon district of Mong Kok, one of the world’s most densely populated areas.
-Police used water cannon and volley after volley of tear gas to try to clear the main artery of Nathan Road, which was littered with loose bricks under bright neon lights.

-Reporting by Kate Lamb and Jessie Pang; Additional reporting by Donny Kwowk, Anne Marie Roantree, and Josh Smith; Writing by Lincoln Feast; Editing by Paul Tait
+Reporting by Kate Lamb and Jessie Pang; Additional reporting by Sarah Wu, Donny Kwok, Anne Marie Roantree and Josh Smith; Writing by Lincoln Feast; Editing by Paul Tait and Gerry Doyle